jrmartino/pass-grant-loader/README.md

 ### Grants
 Our approach is that for each grant record, to see if Pass knows about it yet, and if so, pull back the current version of the grant.
 We then look at the hash map and overwrite any information on the existing object with the new information.
-Fields which are themselves PASS objects are also updated.
+Fields which are themselves ids representing PASS objects are also updated.
 In order to keep processing as efficient as possible, we do track which PASS objects have been updated in the current session, as some of them may appear many times (Funders or Persons for example).
 We update these only once in the session.